Skip to Main Content

 SOUTHAMPTON SOLENT UNIVERSITY, 2015.
 Building an excellent university 2015-2020 [unpublished]

 RefWorks is a tool to help you to manage your references.
-You can export references directly from the library catalogue, databases and even Google Scholar directly into RefWorks and format them into Harvard SSU or other style as required.
-There is also a tool that can grab webpages and import them into account.
+You can export references directly from the library catalogue, databases and even Google Scholar directly into RefWorks and format them into Harvard Solent or other styles as required.

-If you use RefWorks it will do most of the work for you, but it will make mistakes as it can only work with the data it can see - garbage in, garbage out.
-Check the output before submitting your assignments.
+If you use RefWorks it will do most of the work for you, but it will make mistakes as it can only work with the data it can see so check the output against the Harvard Solent Referencing Guide before submitting your assignments.